MathWorks-Teaching-Resources/Thermodynamics/README.md

 The instructions inside the live scripts will guide you through the exercises and activities.
 Get started with each live script by running it one section at a time.
 To stop running the script or a section midway (for example, when an animation is in progress), use the <img src="Images/EndIcon.png" width="19" alt="EndIcon.png"> Stop button in the **RUN** section of the **Live Editor** tab in the MATLAB Toolstrip.

-Solutions are available upon instructor request.
-Contact the [MathWorks online teaching team](mailto:%20onlineteaching@mathworks.com) if you would like to request solutions or have a question.
+Contact the [MathWorks Educator Content Development Team](mailto:%20onlineteaching@mathworks.com) if you have a question.

 ## Related Courseware Modules
 -  [**Calculus: Integrals** ](https://www.mathworks.com/matlabcentral/fileexchange/105740-calculus-integrals)is available on [<img src="Images/OpenInFX.png" width="91" alt="OpenInFX.png">](https://www.mathworks.com/matlabcentral/fileexchange/105740-calculus-integrals) or [<img src="Images/OpenInMO.png" width="136" alt="OpenInMO.png">](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Calculus-Integrals&project=Integrals.prj&file=README.mlx) or [GitHub](https://github.com/MathWorks-Teaching-Resources/Calculus-Integrals)